Bipolar disorderManic depression

-Patients should be tested for drugs or alcohol if the doctor suspects that they have been using these substances.
+People should be tested for drugs or alcohol if the doctor suspects that they have been using these substances.
 Blood tests for thyroid function should also be performed.
 Symptoms of overactive thyroid (hyperthyroidism) can mimic mania, while those of underactive thyroid (hypothyroidism) can be associated with depression.

 Diagnosis in Children

 The number of children diagnosed with bipolar disorder has increased dramatically during the past decade and there is concern that children are being overdiagnosed with the condition.
 Part of the controversy concerns the diagnostic criteria used for children and adolescents.
-Some bipolar symptoms, such as irritable mania, share characteristics with common childhood anger outbursts or behavioral disorders such as conduct disorder and attention deficit hyperactivity disorder.
+Some bipolar symptoms, such as irritable mania, share characteristics with common childhood anger outbursts or behavioral disorders such as conduct disorder and ADHD.
 In addition, many children with bipolar disorder also have behavioral and developmental disorders.
 These overlapping conditions can complicate diagnosis.

 The American Academy of Child and Adolescent Psychiatry (AACP) recommends that doctors use specific screening questions to diagnose bipolar disorder.
 These questions are designed to evaluate periods of mood changes associated with sleep disorders and restlessness.
 Doctors should also ask about family histories of mood disorders.
 The AACP cautions that the validity of diagnosing bipolar disorder in children younger than 6 years old has not been established.